 - Thanks to the popularity of EOR solutions, business leaders should focus on the countries that have the best international opportunity or those that have the highest concentration of customers.

-Mike believes that choosing a regional HQ is an important factor, and one that should not be rushed.
+Mike believes that choosing a regional HQ is an important factor and one that should not be rushed.
 The decision should be based on labour and tax laws, as well as the talent pool.

 However, once a desirable HQ has been found, it’s a wise decision to hire the remainder of the remote regional resources via an EOR solution.
-Mike states that this saves an average of around 60% of set and ongoing costs of expanding a business internationally, all while ensuring HR, tax, payroll and employee compliance requirements are met.
-Not only does this save money in costs, but also insures that the legalities are covered – saving the business from possible financial trouble in the future.
+Mike states that this saves an average of around 60% of the set and ongoing costs of expanding a business internationally, all while ensuring HR, tax, payroll and employee compliance requirements are met.
+Not only does this save money in costs, but it also ensures that the legalities are covered – saving the business from possible financial trouble in the future.

 Want to hear more tips on successfully expanding a business during the recession?
 Listen to the B2B Revenue Acceleration podcast now.
 To hear this interview and many more like it, subscribe to B2B Revenue Acceleration on Apple Podcasts, Spotify, our website, or anywhere you get podcasts.